-The Field Practicum is a 3 unit course in the Foundation Year and a 4 unit course in the Concentration Year.
-It is a Credit/No Credit class.
-The grading is based on meeting all the requirements: (1) completion of required hours for each semester, (2) timely completion of the learning agreement, (3) timely completion of the required Reflective Learning Tools (10 per semester), and (4) achievement of the CSWE Social Work Competencies as evidenced in a satisfactory end of semester evaluation.
-The student may complete all the hours but fail to achieve the Competencies, in which case the grade is "No Credit."
+Applied Learning in Field Education is a 3-unit course in the first two semesters of Field Internship (589a/b) and Advanced Applied Learning in Field Education is a 4-unit course in the third and fourth semesters of Field Internship.
+They are Credit/No Credit classes.
+The grading is based on meeting all the requirements: (1) completion of required hours for each semester, (2) timely completion of the Learning Agreement, (3) timely completion of the required Reflective Learning Tools (eight per semester), and (4) achievement of the CSWE Social Work Competencies as evidenced in a satisfactory end of semester evaluation.
+The student may complete all the hours but fail to achieve the Competencies, in which case the grade is a "No Credit."
 Conversely, the student may show promise in the Competencies but fail to complete the required hours.
 All four requirements must be met to pass the course and to earn a "Credit" grade.